Originally published on TheBottom99Percent.com

 For the record: according to the Office of Management and Budget, the highest ratio of federal workers per thousand citizens was under Richard Nixon (14.4).
 Barack Obama’s ratio is the lowest since 1962 (9.12).
 The total number of federal workers reached its maximum under President George H. W. Bush.

-Compared with Ronald Reagan, the Obama Administration is serving 25% more Americans with 9% fewer federal workers, and spending proportionally less money to do it: when comparing the percentage of U.S. GDP represented by various areas of federal government operations, from the Reagan Administration to the Obama Administration, various categories of spending have dropped by anywhere from 12% (Defense) to 75% (Agriculture).
+Compared with Ronald Reagan, the Obama Administration is serving 25% more Americans with 9% fewer federal workers, and spending proportionally less money to do it: when comparing the percentage of U.S. GDP represented by various areas of federal government operations, from the Reagan Administration to the Obama Administration, spending has dropped by 12% (Defense) to 75% (Agriculture).

 The only budget areas where government spending has increased as a percentage of GDP are the contribution-based retirement programs (Medicare and Social Security) and Medicaid.